 While processed vegetable oils, processed foods, and fried foods contain a lot of omega-6 fatty acids.
 Therefore, those who have extremely high levels of omega-6 is best to avoid them.

-3. Get the Adequate Amount of Vitamins
+3. Get an Adequate Amount of Vitamins

 It is crucial that we optimize vitamin D levels in the body.
 Other nutrients we may also need are vitamins K2, C, and magnesium.
-They all play a crucial role in the overall health of our body.
+They all play a crucial role in the overall health of our bodies.

 4. Get Enough Sleep